-- Pupils will choose at least 2 Emotionally Available Adults that they feel they can relate to in times of need or crisis. - Pupils will be given the opportunity to 'check in' to discuss their current emotional state using the Zones of Regulation (Appendix 3), emotion cards, and circle times. - Pupils will have access to the interoception curriculum to understand how and why their body feels the way it does. - Pupils will be encouraged to make positive choices, and be rewarded accordingly. - Pupils will have a clear understanding of the expectations of the school community.
+- Pupils will have and recognise Emotionally Available Adults that they feel they can relate to in times of need or crisis. - Pupils will have access to the interoception curriculum to understand how and why their body feels the way it does. - Pupils will be given the opportunity to 'check in' to discuss their current emotional state using our bespoke check in boards taking into account interoception, zones of regulation, restorative practice and our relational approach, emotion cards, and circle times. - Pupils will be encouraged to make positive choices, and be rewarded accordingly. - Pupils will have a clear understanding of the expectations of the school community.